Yash-codeAndDev/Java/Interface/Readme.md

 ```

 3. Methods in interface are by default public and abstract.
-    * Class implementing interface while defining these functions should make these functions visibility as public
+    * Class implementing interface while defining these functions should make these functions visibility as public.
+    * Interface Modifiers cannot be declared with modifiers like private, protected, static, synchronized , native, final, strictfp.

 ```java
     interface A{